University of Nottingham students, volunteering to work with East Midlands Ambulance Service,

 CAN YOU HELP US?

-The Scheme is completely financially independent from the Ambulance Service; to run the scheme on a day to day basis, we rely on funding provided by corporate and individual donors.
-Without the kind donations we have received thus far we would not currently be operational.
+Our scheme is completely financially independent from the Ambulance Service and in order to run the scheme on a day to day basis, we rely on funding from corporate and individual donors.
+Without the kind donations we have received thus far we simply would be unable to operate.

 CONTACT US